Identifying Preferences in the Clientele of a Coffeehouse

 The Results

 These rules are valuable because they describe patterns in how customers actually behave when making purchases.
-For example, the rule “Pastry → Cappuccino” with high confidence indicates that customers who buy a pastry are also very likely to order a cappuccino.
 This kind of insight can be applied directly in practice:

 • Product placement: By placing pastries close to the coffee machine or promoting them together, the café can encourage bundled purchases.